-Social Security disability and SSI disability claims filed primarily on the basis of cancer are handled fundamentally the same way as other cases, the only difference being that some cancer cases, based on condition and prognosis, are expedited in the system.
-In general, cancer disability claims are approved in one of two ways: either by meeting the requirements of a specific disability listing in the Social Security's blue book or by receiving a medical-vocational allowance, a type of approval in which it is determined that the claimant cannot return to their past work or engage in forms of other work.
+Social Security disability and SSI disability claims filed on the basis of cancer are approved in one of two ways: either by meeting the requirements of a specific cancer listing in Social Security's list of eligible disabilities or by receiving a medical-vocational allowance, a type of approval in which it is determined that the claimant cannot return to their past work or engage in forms of other work (more on this below).
+Social Security will expedite some advanced cancer cases based on condition and prognosis.

-Although a diagnosis of cancer is very traumatic, it is not a guaranteed approval for Social Security disability.
-For many forms of cancer, the cancer has to be inoperable versus being controlled with treatment, or have distant metastases (has spread), or be recurrent after surgical procedures or irradiation.
+Although a diagnosis of cancer is serious, it doesn't guarantee approval for Social Security disability.
+For many forms of cancer, for a guaranteed approval, the cancer has to be inoperable versus being able to be controlled with treatment, or have distant metastases (has spread to other parts of the body), or be recurrent after surgical procedures or irradiation.

-However, there are certain type of cancers that may garner an immediate approval for disability.
-For example, metastatic brain or spinal cord carcinoma, inflammatory breast cancer, mesothelioma of the pleura, oat cell cancer (small cell cancer) of the lungs, primary cancer of the liver, bile ducts, or gall bladder, and cancer of the pancreas are types of carcinoma that meet one of the Social Security's official listings for disability based on a diagnosis of the cancer alone.
+However, there are certain type of cancers that are entitled to an immediate approval for disability.
+For example, inflammatory breast cancer, esophageal cancer, pancreatic cancer, pleural or peritoneal mesothelioma, oat cell lung cancer (small cell lung cancer), primary cancer of the liver, bile ducts, or gall bladder, and certain types of brain or spinal cord cancers are types of carcinoma that meet one of the Social Security's official listings for disability based on a diagnosis of the cancer alone.

-These cancer cases are decided on the basis of medical record documentation, and this includes admission and discharge summaries from hospitals as well as physician's office notes and reports of blood work and imaging studies (xrays, MRI, and CT scans).
+These cancer cases are decided on the basis of medical record documentation; this includes physician's office notes and reports of blood work and imaging studies (xrays, MRI, and CT scans) as well as admission and discharge summaries from hospitals.